softwcoins/.github/profile/readme.md

 ### About
-We are a virtual currency used to buy softwares
+We are a virtual currency which can be used to softwares